InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/contracted-contributor.md

 - The less transparency and control a line manager has of work done by one of her subordinates, the less likely is she to allow her to contribute.
 - The less formally work in InnerSource is managed and organised, the less likely a line manager who is accustomed to formal processes is to sign off on one of her employees contributing to InnerSource.
 - The more time an associate spends on contributions to an InnerSource project which does not benefit his day-to-day work, the more will the workload for his teammates in his business unit increase.
-- Individual contributors will likely consider participating in InnerSource as an opportunity to enhance their professional network within the company and to gain knowledege and experience in the technical area of her contributions.
+- Individual contributors will likely consider participating in InnerSource as an opportunity to enhance their professional network within the company and to gain knowledge and experience in the technical area of her contributions.

 ## Solution